 Universal has eight resorts located very close to the parks.
 The longer you stay the more discount ticket price you will get.
 Universal runs promotions all the time. (buy 2 days get 2 free and so on) You will have to check what the current promo is.
 For us we only had one day, which made the cost more than Disney World!

 Universal is such a fun park!
 You are going to have a great time.
 Discount tickets are usually available on tickets longer than 2 days.

 Location: 486 E Buena Vista Dr, Lake Buena Vista, FL 32830

 Hours: 10am – 12am Daily

 There are so many things to do at Disney Springs: great shopping, amazing food, and spectacular live entertainment.
 With FREE parking in their large garages it’s usually not too difficult to find a spot.
-We often stay in one of the hotels that is walking distance to Disney Springs when we visit – there are many and we usually can find a great deal or use our reward points.

 With 106 listed stores, Disney Springs really has it all if your looking to do some shopping.
 Disney merchandise, name brand stores, gift shops, the Lego store, a year round Christmas shop, and the list just goes on!